cuongduc91/Docker-FELK-PostgresJDBC/README.md

 - Important is to declare the version in ELK and Filebeat in the .env with the environment variable, here in example is D_VERSION.
 - The D_VERSION used in this platform is 7.7.1
+- 🧨🧨🧨 Note: error of host name => localhost ist not accepted, if you deploy your database on docker.
+Depending on the machine that docker runs, for example for window machine the database host docker.for.win.localhost whereas for linux docker.host.internal, or if there still occurs an error, another option that determining the IP that the docker container is running, then replace the IP to the database host.

 ### Kibana